Omega Speedmaster Co-Axial Caliber 9300 Review

 It’s Speedy Tuesday!
 Sometimes, it’s refreshing to see other people’s opinions on a watch.
 On a Speedmaster for example.
 Today, we give the stage to Łukasz Doskocz, Editor in chief chronos24.pl.
-We did a review on the Speedy Co-Axial 9300 here before (click here), which was actually the best read article on FW in 2012.
+We did a Speedy Co-Axial 9300 Review here before (click here), which was actually the best read article on FW in 2012.

 The legendary Moonwatch in a brand new – stylistically and mechanically – version.
 Now with manufactured automatic movement, date and large(r) steel case.

 Each year, the watch industry produces tens if not hundreds of millions of timepieces.
 At the same time as many as couple of hundreds (if not thousands) new models join myriads of already existing ones.
 If you multiply this by the number of years that the watch business is around, the result will be huge.

 Among this vast offer there is however exclusive, narrow group of models that can be honestly called icons, without any exaggeration (that is unfortunately so popular in modern watch PR).
 One of this “iconic icons” is undoubtedly the OMEGA Speedmaster, mechanical chronograph from the manufacture in Biel – on of the most significant timepieces in the mighty watchmaking history.
 Before we start with our Caliber 9300 review, let’s discuss some of its history first.

 Popularly known as Moonwatch (thanks to its connection to NASA and astronauts wearing it outside their space suits), the Speedmaster is for many a role-model perfect mechanical stop-watch (chronograph to be precise).
 The tri-compax dial layout, classic, perfectly proportioned stainless steel case, black-and-white design, manually wound movement – all this element together contributed to the great success of the many models and versions of Speedmaster, particularly those closest to the original used during the Apollo 11 mission.